ring-lang/ring/marketing/pwct/README.md

 * Play programs as movies to learn how to create a program step by step

 These updates were enough to attract hundered thousands of developers.

+# The Second Generation

+The second generation (PWCT 2.0) is under development using the Ring programming language

+Our goal is to provide a more powerful version of the software that satisfy two conditions

+(1) To be an easy tool to start learning about real programming concepts

+(2) To be a better replacement for Textual Code Editors

+In the first generation we tried to achive the same goals but, we did a lot of mistakes, we learned from them and developed new ideas then we implemented these ideas in PWCT 2.0

+I could be brave and say that after PWCT 2.0 development, I don't see any reason to use a Textual Code Editor when developing Ring applications.
+The same could be applied for other textual programming languages when we support them.

 # Web and Mobile versions